cyberbotics/webots-doc/guide/web-interface.md

-# Simulation Export
+# Web Interface

-This chapter describes how to export Webots simulations to external applications.
+This chapter describes how to export to X3D format and web pages.

 ## Sections